stevekennaird/stevekennaird.github.com/_posts/2013-11-05-dynamic-variables-with-sassscss-and-aspnet.md

 ---
 layout: post
-post title: "Dynamic Variables with SASS/SCSS and ASP.Net"
+title: "Dynamic Variables with SASS SCSS and ASP.Net"
 description: ""
 category:  "ASP.Net"
-tags: [sass, css, design]
+tags: [sass, scss, css, design]
 ---
 {% include JB/setup %}

 At work we're in the process of building a new SAAS product which needs to be themed/skinned per customer (where the customer is a company, each with many employees).

 The designer we're working with sold me on the merits of using Compass with SCSS.
 The variables used in SASS are perfect for writing minimal maintainable